-- Members elect the regional representative for their region to be 9 of the 14 Council members (2 of the others are the directly elected President and Vice-President, so that 11 of the 14 Council members are directly elected), and the Council in turn appoints 3 of the Board members on the nomination of the regional representatives. - o The Board appoints the Party Leader and the Deputy Leader. - o The Caucus appoints the Caucus representative to the Board. - o The Board appoints the Party Secretary, and any co-optees.
+Members elect the regional representative for their region

+- The Board appoints the Party Leader and the Deputy Leader. - The Caucus appoints a Caucus representative to the Board. - The Board appoints the Party Secretary, and any co-opted.

 If the wider membership finds the Board's or Council's performance to be wanting, they are able to directly elect replacements for President, Vice-President and regional representatives when the incumbent's term expires.